Nursing Student Loan Forgiveness: 5 Things to Keep in Mind

 2. Military options for nursing student loan forgiveness

-Most branches of the military offer student loan repayment to nurses through Active Duty Health Professions Loan Repayment Programs.
+Several branches of the U.S. military offer student loan repayment to nurses through Active Duty Health Professions Loan Repayment Programs.
 The Army, Navy and Air Force pay up to $40,000 in qualified loan repayment assistance per year (for up to three years) of active-duty service with a minimum commitment required.
-You pay a federal tax liability on this amount with the remaining disbursement sent directly to your lending institution.
+You pay a federal tax liability on this amount with the remaining disbursement sent directly to the original lending institution.
 The Army Reserve also offers up to $50,000 with a three-year commitment, and family nurse practitioners may be eligible for repayment of up to $250,000 in nursing student loans through the National Guard with a seven-year service commitment.

-4. Limitations of state nursing student loan forgiveness
+4. State nursing student loan forgiveness and repayment programs

 Many states also offer nursing student loan forgiveness or repayment programs as an incentive to lure nurses to work in federally identified Health Professional Shortage Areas or state-designated facilities.
-These programs greatly vary by state, but only certain loans qualify, such as federal loans you’ve never defaulted on.
-In several states, only advanced practice nurses qualify, which makes RNs ineligible.
-All programs, no matter the state, are subject to change based on the availability of funds each year.
+These programs vary greatly by state, and only certain loans qualify, such as federal loans you’ve never defaulted on.
+In several states, only advanced practice nurses will qualify.
+All of these state-based programs are subject to change based on the availability of funds each year.
 Check with your home state for more information on loan repayment and forgiveness programs.